mlaursen/react-md/packages/documentation/components/Demos/Tooltip/SimpleExamples.md

 [tooltip role](https://www.w3.org/TR/wai-aria-practices/#tooltip) even though it is still a work in progress.
-This means that the `id` prop will be required for the tooltip's container element as well as the tooltip so that an `aria-labelledby` attribute can be correctly applied.
+This means that the `id` prop will be required for the tooltip's container element as well as the tooltip so that an `aria-describedby` attribute can be correctly applied.

 Once a tooltip becomes visible, it will automatically hide when: